 It should not take longer than a couple of minutes to recover warm water once your water tank becomes empty.
 If it takes an hour to receive warm water from your water heater, this is an indicator of a contaminated burner orifice.
 On the other hand, a low supply of hot water can be fixed by increasing the gas pressure on your water heater.
 To receive assistance with cleaning a burner orifice or adjusting gas pressure, contact a licensed technician in your area to receive emergency assistance with this hot water heater problem.

 To receive help with a malfunctioning gas valve, broken heating elements, or cracked dip tube, give our team a call by phone at (484) 206-8594 or book an appointment on our website.
-Our team of skilled technicians offer water heater repair and water heater installation services to homes in your neighborhood.
+Our team of local plumbers in Philadelphia, PA and other areas offer exceptional water heater repair and water heater installation services to homes in your neighborhood.
 WM Henderson also provides repair and installation services for water softeners, sewer lines, central air conditioning systems, furnaces, and water lines.
-WM Henderson offers upfront pricing on all types of HVAC and plumbing projects.
+Our professionals offer upfront pricing on all types of HVAC and plumbing projects.
 Our team charges by the job, not by the hour.
 In addition, your satisfaction is guaranteed with every project we complete.